victorgu-github/WorkshopPLUS-K8s-Lab-Cx-resources/LabGuides/module5a-instructions.md

 ### Task 5 - Build the Pipelines for the Web and NodeJS microservice

 1. To avoid confusion, **delete** the Build and Release pipelines created for the *MT3Chained Web* project in the first exercise of this lab:  <u>**Exercise: Create Basic CI/CD Pipeline with Azure DevOps**</u>
-2. Repeat the process you followed in Task 2 above, by creating a new Build pipeline for *MT3Chained Web* project, but this time use the **C:\k8s\Labs\Module5\pipelines\build-pipeline-web-complete.yaml** file as your starting template.
+2. Repeat the process you followed in Task 2 above, by creating a new Build pipeline for *MT3Chained Web* project, but this time use the **C:\<path to repo>\Labs\Module5\pipelines\build-pipeline-web-complete.yaml** file as your starting template.
 3. Notice this file is much simpler than the microservices ones because it only uses a single repo.
 Since the default paths are used, the root folder is defined by a different variable called **$(Build.SourcesDirectory)**
 4. Update the variables section with your setting: